Keerthana-Mathaiyan/Amazon-Music/README.md

 This interactive web app built with Streamlit allows users to explore music clustering and get song recommendations based on audio and artist features.

-File Name:
+📂File Name:

  📄single_genre_artists -  dataset

- 📽️Amazon Music Clustering-ppt - have a explanation of streamlit app 📊amazon_music_clusters_all_methods - output from colab notebook which is used in streamlit app 📝Amazon_Music_Culstering_ - colab notebook
+ 📽️Amazon Music Clustering-ppt - have a explanation of streamlit app

+ 📊amazon_music_clusters_all_methods - output from colab notebook which is used in streamlit app

+ 📝Amazon_Music_Culstering_ - colab notebook

  🌐app.py - streamlit code

- 📝 Project guide lines - have the E2E information about the process involved in this project Streamlit OUTPUT file:
+ 📝 Project guide lines - have the E2E information about the process involved in this project

+ ⚙️Streamlit OUTPUT file:

    📊music_clusters_dbscan-output

    📊music_clusters_hierarchical-output

    📊music_clusters_k-means-output

    📊recommended_songs-output

-Features Include:
+🧩Features Include:

-♦️danceability, energy, loudness, speechiness, acousticness, instrumentalness, liveness, valence, tempo, duration_ms, etc.
+🔹danceability, energy, loudness, speechiness, acousticness, instrumentalness, liveness, valence, tempo, duration_ms, etc.

-Data Set Explanation:
+🛠️Data Set Explanation:

-♦️This dataset provides audio characteristics of Amazon Music songs that define how a song "sounds."
+🔹This dataset provides audio characteristics of Amazon Music songs that define how a song "sounds."
 These include rhythm, mood, intensity, and instrumentation.